tree7gate/tic_tac_toe/readme.md

 ##Changelog
 ###v1.0
-Added a feather to stop player from overwriting squares that were already taken.
+Added a feature to stop player from overwriting squares that were already taken.

+###v1.1
+Added a new game button where player can click on to restart the game.